 “When the Spirit of God comes into a man with extraordinary power, so as to fill his soul, he brings to his soul a joy, a delight, an elevation of mind, a delightful and healthful excitement, which lifts him up above the dull dead-level of ordinary life, and causes him to rejoice with joy unspeakable and full of glory.” —Charles H. Spurgeon

 I love reading Jared C. Wilson, not just for his engaging prose, but for his heart that points me to Jesus.
 This book demystifies the Holy Spirit and practically shows readers how the Holy Spirit works in our lives—a message vital for every Christian to grasp and live out.
-This book (along with the previous two) are the ideal books to study with your small group.
+This book is an ideal book to study with your small group.

 4. Keep in Step with the Spirit: Finding Fullness in Our Walk with God by J.I.
 Packer